-Ok, I admit it, I know first-hand that there are some basic, seemingly obvious pattern writing mistakes many crochet designers make when they first start out.
+Ok, I admit it, I know first-hand that there is some basic, seemingly obvious pattern writing mistakes many crochet designers make when they first start out.
 And, I’m guessing you’re here because you don’t want to be one of ‘those’ designers.

 Smart.
 Very smart.